Cherries Health Benefits

 Cherries contain anthocyanins which is the red pigment in many fruits.
 The anthocyanins in cherries have proven to reduce inflammation and pain in laboratory rats.
-The anthocyanins have also been shown to be potent antioxidants with the potential for being helpful in a variety of ways as health benefits.
-Studies have indicated that they may be beneficial in the fight against diabetes and heart disease.
+The anthocyanins have also been shown to be potent antioxidants and studies have indicated that they may be beneficial in the fight against diabetes and heart disease.
 In addition, the anthocyanins in cherries resulted in lower levels of triglycerides and cholesterol in rats that were given a high-fat diet that included whole tart cherry powder mixed in.

 The health benefits of cherries are quite impressive.
 In addition to the aforementioned benefits, Cherries also are known to relieve headaches, gout and the associated symptoms of Fibromyalgia Syndrome.